schooofs/digital-river-global-commerce-1/README.txt

 == Description ==

 Activate the free Digital River plugin and start selling anywhere in the world.
 We have the technology to help you build your store quickly and the global infrastructure to accelerate global expansion, grow your revenue and protect your brand from risk.
+For a custom demo and more details, visit our [WordPress Connector](https://info.digitalriver.com/WordPress.html) resource center.

 == THE DIGITAL RIVER PLUGIN FEATURES ==